rs/rest-layer/README.md

 {"type": {"$regex": "re[s]{1}t-la.+r"}}
 ```

-However, keep in mind that Storers have to support regular expression.
+However, keep in mind that Storers have to support regular expression and depending on the implementation of the storage handler the accepted syntax may vary.
 An error of `ErrNotImplemented` will be returned for those storage backends which do not support the `$regex` operator.

 ### Filter operators